iEarlG/order-summary-component/README.md

 # Frontend Mentor - NFT preview card component solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub).
+This is a solution to the [Order summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents